 “The acquisition of Red Hat is a game-changer.
 It changes everything about the cloud market,”

 Any company that wanted to could have used Open Shift before IBM acquired Red Hat.
 IBM already had a partnership with Red Hat.
 Was that partnership ineffective?
 Red Hat was beating IBM in sales in key areas, which is a primary reason for the acquisition.

 “Most companies today are only 20 percent along their cloud journey, renting compute power to cut costs,” she said.
 “The next 80 percent is about unlocking real business value and driving growth.
 This is the next chapter of the cloud.
 It requires shifting business applications to hybrid cloud, extracting more data and optimizing every part of the business, from supply chains to sales.” –

 Ginni Rometty, IBM CEO

-If Ginni Rometty thinks that the primary or only reason that companies use the cloud is to rent compute power to cut costs, she does not know much about the cloud.
-Companies use cloud services to access services that are not feasible to spin up on-premises, to access the open-source, to get exposed to the most advanced items in computing at both low cost and low lock-in.
+If Ginni Rometty thinks that the primary or only reason companies use the cloud is to rent compute power to cut costs, they do not know much about the cloud.
+Companies use cloud services to access services that are not feasible to spin up on-premises, access the open-source, and get exposed to the most advanced items in computing at both low cost and low lock-in.
 Brightwork Research & Analysis uses cloud services to test advanced services quickly and easily (and to shut them down after testing), to keep away from any on-premises investments outside of laptops and screens, and to access these cloud providers international network of server farms that provide low latency to any part of the globe.
 A big part of using the cloud is to get away from companies like IBM, SAP, Microsoft, and Oracle that follow the lock-in model.